pengchzn/yonder/README.rst

 varying amounts of contamination.
 As a consequence, it may easily be used to astronomical research to help with data cleaning.

-Get the docs of POPCORN here! [give the link of the docs]

 How to install ``POPCORN``
 ==========================